starkbank/sdk-node/README.md

 This can be used in case you've lost events.
-With this function, you can manually set events retrieved from the API as "delivered" to help future event queries with `isDelivered=false`.
+With this function, you can manually set events retrieved from the API as 'delivered' to help future event queries with `isDelivered=false`.

 ```javascript
 const starkbank = require('starkbank');